This is an open letter to our community about our recommitment to DEI and why it’s more important than ever.

 Why We’re Doubling Down on DEI

-Diversity isn’t just a buzzword, it’s the foundation of strong, inclusive communities.
-Representation matters.
-Access matters.
-A commitment to centering marginalized voices isn’t optional—it’s necessary.
-We want to take a moment to recognize one of our travel partners, Intrepid Travel, and the commitment they recently made to expand their DEI initiatives.
+One of our travel partners, Intrepid Travel, made a commitment to expand their DEI initiatives.
 As consultants for their Ethical Marketing Guidelines, we are proud to be a small part of the big changes Intrepid is making.

 As a travel brand built by and for plus-size women, we know firsthand what it means to be excluded.
 We also know that when diverse voices are uplifted, everyone benefits.
 That’s why, as brands step away from DEI, we’re stepping up our recommitment to DEI.